goszpeti/conan_explorer/README.md

     sudo apt install python3-pyqt5

-Ubuntu 16.04 is currently not supported, because of Python 3.5 syntax.
+Ubuntu 16.04 is not supported with its native Python 3.5.

 ### With pip from Pypi
 `pip install conan-app-launcher`